Plumsail/actions/source/flow/actions/sharepoint-processing.rst

     *  -  SharePoint Site URL
        -  This property defines the context of the action.
 The action will be executed on specified SharePoint site.
        -  :code:`https://contoso.sharepoint.com/sites/subSite`

+    * - Overwrite System PropertyBag Values
+      - Specify this parameter if you want to overwrite and/or create properties that are known to be system entries (starting with vti_, dlc_, etc.)
+      - Yes

+    *  - Ignore Duplicate Data Row Errors
+       - Ignore duplicate data row errors when the data row in the template already exists.
+       - Yes

+    *  - Clear Navigation
+       - If you specify this value the navigation nodes will always be removed before adding the nodes in the template
+       - Yes

+    *  - Provision Content Types To SubWebs
+       - If set content types will be provisioned if the target web is a subweb.
+       - Yes

+    *  - Provision Fields To SubWebs
+       - If set fields will be provisioned if the target web is a subweb.
+       - No

+    *  - Handlers
+       - If set allows you to only process a specific part of the template.
+Notice that this might fail, as some of the handlers require other artifacts in place if they are not part of what your applying.
+Check `this link <https://docs.microsoft.com/dotnet/api/officedevpnp.core.framework.provisioning.model.handlers>`_ for possible values.
+       - Lists, Files

+    *  - Parameters
+       - It will populate the parameter in the template the values as specified and in the template you can refer to those values with the {parameter:} token.
+       - "ListTitle"="Projects";"parameter2"="a second value"

 .. rubric:: Example